shilangyu/EOOP20L-neural-network/doc/preliminary.md

 ## 3. Class declarations

-The lack of raw pointers is not a coincidence, it was a conscious decision.
+The lack of raw pointers is a conscious decision.
 They are a source of bugs and if a need for pointers will arise, smart pointers will be used instead.
 Because all properties are auto-cleaned/copied no destructors or copy constructors are present.

 ### Serializer